Walking through Doors is Hard, even without Staircases: Universality and PSPACE-hardness of Planar Door Gadgets: Open--Close Doors

-\paragraph{Case 11: OCTtc door.} This door can simulate the Case 12: OcTtC door, which has been covered, by effectively flipping the traverse tunnel. (\figref{fig:dir-door-case-11}).
+This open--close door can simulate the Case 12: OCtTc door, which has been covered in Section~\ref{sec:door-2-10-12}, by effectively flipping the traverse tunnel (\figref{fig:dir-door-case-11}).
 Door 1 is the gadget that we flip the traverse tunnel of.
-If the agent enters from port $T_0$, then they must traverse the bottom-left diode.
-The agent can then open doors 2 and 3 but must pick one to close.
+If the agent enters from $A$, then they must traverse the left and middle diodes.
+The agent can then open doors 2 and 4 but must pick one to close.
 If they close door 2, they get stuck.
-So the agent closes door 3.
-Going to open doors 2 and 3 again leads to a previous situation, so the agent instead traverses door 2.
-Traversing door 1 (if it is open) leads to a previous situation, and traversing door 5 leads to being stuck.
-The agent traverse the right diode, and can open doors 4 and 5 but must pick one to close.
-Closing door 4 leads to a previous situation, so the agent then closes door 5, then must traverse door 4.
-Going to open doors 4 and 5 again leads to a previous situation.
+So the agent closes door 4.
+Going to open doors 2 and 4 again leads to a previous situation, so the agent instead traverses door 2.
+Traversing door 1 (if it is open) leads to a previous situation, and traversing door 5 leads to being stuck (since the agent has previously closed door~4).
+The agent traverses the right diode, and can open doors 3 and 5 but must pick one to close.
+Closing door 3 leads to a previous situation, so the agent then closes door 5, then must traverse door 3.
+Going to open doors 3 and 5 again leads to a previous situation.
 If door 1 is open, then the agent traverses door 1.
-Traversing door 2 leads to a previous situation, so the agent then opens doors 2 and 3.
-Closing door 3 leads to a previous situation, so the agent closes door 2, then must traverse door 4.
-Traversing door 1 leads to a previous situation, so the agent instead opens doors 4 and 5.
-Closing door 5 leads to a previous situation, so the agent then closes door 4.
-Traversing door 1 or going to open doors 4 and 5 both lead to previous situations, so the agent then traverses door 5 and must traverse door 4, leaving via port $T_1$ and leaving all the doors unchanged.
-If door 1 is not open, however, then the agent cannot leave because door 3 is closed and the only way to open it is through door 1's traverse tunnel.
+Traversing door 2 leads to a previous situation, so the agent then opens doors 2 and 4.
+Closing door 4 leads to a previous situation, so the agent closes door 2, then must traverse door 3.
+Traversing door 1 leads to a previous situation, so the agent instead opens doors 3 and 5.
+Closing door 5 leads to a previous situation, so the agent then closes door 3.
+Traversing door 1 or going to open doors 3 and 5 both lead to previous situations, so the agent then traverses doors 5 and 3, leaving via $B$ and leaving all the doors unchanged.
+If door 1 is not open, however, then the agent cannot leave because door 4 is closed and the only way to open it is through door 1's traverse tunnel.

-This covers all the planar directed doors without internal crossings except the OTtocC door, finishing the proof. \end{proof}